OwlH-net/OwlH-Documentation/source/main/install/ins-owlh-node.rst

 If you plan to use Software TAP on your OwlH Node
 `````````````````````````````````````````````````

-  - install owlh interface using script
+  - **Install owlh interface**

 :OwlH Insterface: wget repo.owlh.net/current-debian/services/owlhinterface.sh

-  - If you are using Suricata, modify your suricata.yaml file to include af-packet owlh interface config:
+  - **Suricata and owlh interface** If you are using Suricata, modify your suricata.yaml file to include af-packet owlh interface config:

     .. code-block:: console